daniel-frey/FlySorter-back-end/README.md

 11. Superagent
 12. Winston

+# Running the application

+- To run the application locally, follow these steps:
+1. Turn on the database by executing the ```npm run dbOn``` command in your terminal.
+2. In a new terminal window, start the server by entering the ```npm run start``` command in your terminal.
+     - If done correctly, the following message should appear in your terminal:

+        ```info: Server is on at PORT: <portNumber>```

 # Testing

 - Backend testing of this application is done via Jest testing, in order to test